StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 ### Magic skills

 In order to extract effects from DUN spells of a particular lore of magic, a character must possess a skill mastery in this lore.
-Domain for magic lore masteries acts differently from other Skill Domains — its knowledge level cannot be improved by any means.
+Domain for magic lore masteries acts differently from other skill domains — its knowledge level cannot be improved by any means.
 Instead, any AXP received for this Domain allows to mark Arcane (or any other magic-related) Domain and improve skills of that Domain per usual rules.

 Magic lore skills could be obtained by training with a more experienced spellcaster, but mainly by learning spells of  lore.
 When a character learns new magic lore (during character creation or further development) this character receives mastery of 1 of learned lore for free.
 If character already has a skill this lore in possession, its mastery is not improved.
 Learning 5 total spells of the lore improves skill mastery to 2 for free.
 In order to make a final improvement in skill mastery, it is required to learn a spell from the lore with Archmage requirements and spend AXP as usual.